-Knee pain with lunges are one of the most common problems that we see at our physical therapy office.
+For gym-goers, knee pain when performing lunges is a common problem.
 The location of knee pain can vary.
 Sometimes the pain is at the patellar tendon (patellar tendonitis) or quad tendon (quad tendonitis).
-It could be on the outside of the knee along the IT band (IT Band syndrome).
+It could be on the outside of the knee along with the IT band (IT Band syndrome).
 It may be from a meniscus injury across the joint line.
-It may even be on the inside of the knee and results in knee bursitis.
+It may even be on the inside of the knee and result in knee bursitis.
 Sometimes, the knee cap does not track properly and can cause patellofemoral syndrome.

-To obtain an accurate diagnose, an examination would be needed.
-Although there are differences in how we treat each of these conditions, we've found that common limitations exist when it comes to experiencing pain with lunges.
+To obtain an accurate diagnosis, an examination should be performed.
+Although there are differences in how you should treat each of these conditions, there are common principles that will help you overcome knee pain when you perform lunges.

-When addressed with a thorough physical therapy assessment and plan of care, performing lunges without knee pain is possible.
-However, any sort of repetitive activity with poor mechanics can develop into a more serious knee condition.
-If you have knee pain with lunges, the physical therapists at Movement Solutions would be glad to be a resource for you.
+When addressed with a specialized physical therapy program, overcoming knee pain by performing lunges is possible.
+However, ignoring pain and engaging in repetitive activity can result in a further decline of your knee health.
+If you're worried about your knee pain, the physical therapists at Movement Solutions would be glad to help you.

 We invite you to request a knee consultation with one of our specialists.
 This is an opportunity to ask questions, obtain clarity about your knee pain, and foster confidence that we can help you.
 If you’re certain that we’re a good fit to work together, you can decide on the next step.